 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
 The figure of 145.72 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

 HD 11755 has a spectral type of G5.
-This means the star is a white to yellow star.
+This means the star is a yellow star.
 The star has a B-V Colour Index of 1.21 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 4,549 Kelvin.

-Radius has been calculated as 19.82 times bigger than the Sun.
-The Sun's radius is 695,800km, therefore the star's radius is an estimated 13,789,923.19.km.
-The star's solar mass is 1.00 times that of the Sun's.
+Radius has been calculated as being 19.73 times bigger than the Sun.
+The Sun's radius is 695,800km, therefore the star's radius is an estimated 13,726,561.14.km.
+If you need the diameter of the star, you just need to multiple the radius by 2.
+However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 14.90.
+The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+The star's solar mass is 0.90 times that of the Sun's.
 The Sun's Mass is 1,989,100,000,000,000,000,000 billion kg. which to calculate using this website is too large.
 To give idea of size, the Sun is 99.86% the mass of the solar system.